efidiles/protractor-architecture-for-page-objects/README.md

 function _expectNavigationComplete(next) {
     return function () {
         if (!this.$navigationComplete) {
             throw 'Navigation is not complete!
-Make sure completeNavigation is called before querying the page.';
+Make sure ' + 'completeNavigation is called before querying the page.';
         }

         return next.apply(this, arguments);